How to Use a Compass When Hiking (Without the Math Anxiety)

 The “Red in the Shed” technique involves rotating your compass housing until the red magnetic needle sits perfectly inside the printed orienting arrow.

-How to Follow a Bearing From Your Map to the Trail
+How to Follow a Bearing from Your Map to the Trail

 Here is where compass navigation connects your paper map to your physical surroundings.
 Place the edge of your compass baseplate on the map so it connects where you are standing to where you want to go.

 Rotate the dial until the lines inside the housing line up with the north-south grid lines on the map, with the orienting arrow pointing toward the map’s north.

 Now pick up the compass and hold it flat in front of you.
 Turn your whole body until red is in the shed again.
 The direction-of-travel arrow now points toward your destination.
 Look up and pick the first landmark in that direction: a specific tree, a rocky outcrop, or a fork in the trail.